 As part of our ongoing webinar series, Addressing Health Disparities: Clinical Insights on Race and Social Justice, J. Kevin Tucker, MD along with Ajay Singh, MBBS, FRCP, MBA, spoke with Sachin Jain, MD, MBA.
 During Dr. Jain’s residency training in 2013, he penned the essay, The Racist Patient in the Annals of Internal Medicine, based on his experience caring for a patient with racist beliefs.
 Now a leader in health care himself, Dr. Jain spoke about his own experiences navigating medicine as a person of color, and how health care leaders can build, empower and support diversity within their organizations.

 The following article is an excerpt from their conversation and was adapted for the written format.
-This content provides a historical snapshot of current events surrounding the date of posting.
+Information regarding COVID-19 has rapidly evolved.
+The content in this article provides a historical snapshot of events surrounding the date of posting.

 Dr. Singh: Since you published your article in the Annals of Internal Medicine, how do you think health systems are adapting to race and social justice issues?